FaisalNihal/Customer-Segmentation-for-an-E-Commerce-Platform-Using-K-Means-Clustering/README.md

 ###  Step 1: Scope of the Project

-The purpose of this project is to classify customers into distinct groups based on their annual income and spending habits.
+The purpose of this project is to classify customers into distinct groups based on their total order amount, order quantity per transaction, rating and average price they spend to buy product.
 By analyzing this segmentation, businesses can:

 - Understand different customer profiles.
 - Identify high-value and at-risk customers.